jadebutler/EbbFlow/README.md

 Theses quotes are used to relate back to web design and show just how relevant they are in modern day society.

-The article uses examples of different fonts and layouts and stress the need for accessibility.
 You should take into account that the reader might be far or near sighted and ensure that your media is accessible and user friendly to all.